Musculoskeletal Podiatry (MSK)

 Musculoskeletal Podiatry specialises in muscular foot problems, sometimes arising from a recent or historic injury, or perhaps a damaged ligament.
 This can leave patients feeling chronic pain and unsteadiness when walking, which in turn can affect the walking gait and lead to other problems.

-Our focused service allows Ian, our specialist clinician to provide the time and expertise to assess, treat, and where necessary, refer on.
+Our focused service allows Luis, our specialist clinician to provide the time and expertise to assess, treat, and where necessary, refer on.

 Our MSK Podiatrist

 “I was born in the north of Spain, but lived in Badajoz in the Midwest.
 I studied Podiatry at the university of Extremadura, after doing a two-year college course in Sport.
 Because of my sport background I have a keen interest in Biomechanics and the internal workings of the foot.”

 - BSc (HONS) Podiatry

 - HCPC registered (Health and Care Professions Council)

 - MCPod – Member of the College of Podiatry